Extruder (3D printing): Direct-drive extruder

 With a direct-drive extruder, the motor pushing the filament is installed by the hotend and pushes the filament directly into the nozzle.
 Direct-drive designs have several advantages, and typically give better extrusion, faster retraction, are able to print more types of filaments, and can use a smaller and lighter motor due to the short distance to the nozzle.
 One typical disadvantage of direct-drive extruders is the added mass to the hotend, compared to a typical Bowden extruder, which may cause more vibrations so that the direct-drive printhead has to move slower, which can affect print speed.
 Another typical disadvantage is more complex maintenance due to tight packaging of many components in the hotend.

+Filament compatibility

+Bowden extruders: Works better with rigid filaments such as PLA, ABS and PETG which are less likely to buckle while inside the bowden tube.
+Flexible filaments such as TPU will struggle with bowden extruders since it has a long path to get to the hotend, The friction inside the bowden tube and compressible nature of the filament will make it difficult to use with a bowden extruder.

+Direct-drive extruder: Works well with both flexible and rigid filaments.
+Since the extruder sits on top of the hotend, the filament travel distance from the extruder to the hotend is minimal, due to this reason even flexible filaments such as TPU will print well with a direct drive extruder.